 Members of the Working Group will be appointed by the Parish Council and will consist of a minimum of 3 elected members of the Council unless otherwise specified.

-With the authority of the Full Council the Working Group can co-opt members of the public who have specific knowledge and/or expertise on the subject to assist the Working Group.
+The Working Group can co-opt members of the public who have specific knowledge and/or expertise on the subject to assist the Working Group.

-The Term of Membership for a Working Group will be for a period of one year or to the next Annual Meeting of the Parish Council time limited for a period of 6 months.
+The Term of Membership for a Working Group will be for a period of one year or to the next Annual Meeting of the Parish Council.

 The Annual Meeting of the Parish Council can re-confirm the Working Group’s membership and Terms of Reference, or appoint other elected members to serve for the forthcoming civic year.